danxfisher/UFC-Fantasy-WordPress-Theme/README.md

   - [ ] page-eventleaderboard.php
   - [ ] page-leaderboard.php
   - [ ] single.php
-- [ ] Update ufc-bets/page-events.php
-- [x] Auto generate post on "Add Event"
-  - [ ] Adds a duplicate post ("-2" at the end of the post name)
-- [ ] Fix date/time field on "Add Event"
-- [ ] If fight is pulled (aka no longer exists via API call), remove it from picks page, picks db, bets db, etc
-  - [ ] Backend update fights button?
-- [ ] eggtactular: HTML injection here - http://www.danfisher.io/ufc/event-leaderboard/?title=test21%22%3E%3Cu%3E (couldn't escalate to XSS due to WAF  :( )
-  - If parameter is incorrect (aka title != a post), show error page (different view of event-leaderboard or whatever page)
-- [x] ACTUALLY complete the homepage
-- [x] Mobile fixes

-## Top milestones

-- [ ] Include ACF in theme
-- [ ] Placeholder images/text while loading data from the API... (or loading spinner of some sort)
-- [ ] Break out all bet table calls to own class
 - [x] Admin panel - Add event only for the current days event or future instead of all pas, present, and future fights
 - [x] Complete front page
-- [ ] Socket.io for live, full screen event board ?

 ## Icebox